sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

 Cloudbreak supports the following Ambari and HDP versions:<ul><li>Ambari <b>2.5.x</b></li><li>HDP <b>2.6.x</b> and HDP <b>2.5.x</b></li></ul>Ambari 2.6.x is not supported.
 </p>
 </div>

+*Choose Image*

+If under [Choose Image Catalog](#choose-image-catalog), you selected a custom image catalog, under **Choose Image** you can select a image from that catalog.
+Otherwise the default image from the default image catalog is used.
+For more information, refer to [Custom Images](images.md).

 *Ambari*